-The Australian Prudential Regulation Authority (APRA) today announced the four recipients of the 2013 Brian Gray Scholarship to study topics in the financial sector.
+The Australian Prudential Regulation Authority (APRA) today announced the three recipients of the 2014 Brian Gray Scholarship to study topics in the financial sector.

 The Brian Gray Scholarship program was established by APRA and the Reserve Bank of Australia in September 2002 in memory of Brian Gray, APRA's former Executive General Manager, Policy Research and Consulting, who spent more than two decades shaping regulatory policy in the financial area in his roles at the RBA and APRA.
 The scholarships are valued at $15,000 each.

-- Elise Nisbet — Honours candidate, Bachelor of Commerce (Finance)/Bachelor of Laws and Legal Practice, Flinders University; and
+- Alexandra Brown — Honours candidate, Combined degrees Bachelor of Commerce (Finance) and Bachelor of Business, Flinders University;

-- Jason Zhiwei Qu — Honours candidate, Bachelor of Economics/Commerce (Economics), University of New South Wales.
+- Ruizhu (Yolanda) Li — Honours candidate, Bachelor of Commerce (Honours) Major: actuarial studies, University of New South Wales.